 A lot of people are using conventional tents for their fishing trips.
 But there is a type of tent which is far more advanced than the average camping tent; the fishing bivvy.

-A fishing bivvy is an advanced type of tent, which is commonly used for overnight fishing sessions.
+A fishing bivvy is an advanced type of tent, which is commonly used for overnight carp fishing sessions.
 It is 100% waterproof and very easy to erect.
-Thanks to its heavy-duty fabric, thermal insulation, and condensation-free design, the bivvy is an all-season type of shelter that can withstand both very cold temperatures, strong winds, and heavy rainfall.
+Thanks to its heavy-duty fabric and thermal insulation, the bivvy is an all-season type of shelter that can withstand very cold temperatures, strong winds and heavy rainfall.

 I have used bivvies for over ten years now and can honestly say that it is a vital element of my fishing equipment that I do not want to be without.